MicrosoftDocs/powerapps-docs/articles/get-started-create-from-data.md

    ms.author="anneta"/>

 # Create an app from data
-Create an app automatically based on a set of data that you specify.
-The app will have a sample interface, so that you can explore how the app works by default.
-If you want to manage your data differently, you can customize the app to better fit how you work.
+Create an app automatically based on data that you specify, explore how the app works by default, and then customize the app to better fit how you work.

 [What is KratosApps?]()